ajinkyap991/turtlebot_obstacle_avoidance/README.md

 ```
 roslaunch turtlebot_obstacle_avoidance obstacle_avoidance.launch
 ```
+## Record a new rosbag file
+Navigate to the launch folder in the package
+Open the obstacle_avoidance.launch file using any text editor Change the default arg value of record to "true".

 ## Inspecting the Rosbag file
 End the previous process, if its running and then type the following: